-We will assess and review the introduction pack and inform the Promoter, or its professional advisers, of any matters requiring expansion or clarification.
+We will assess and review the introduction pack and inform the Promoter, or its professional advisers, of any matters requiring expansion and/or clarification.
 Once all queries have been satisfied, the application will be referred to a decision-maker.
 A formal response will follow decision-making.

-The length of the assessment process will be commensurate with the time taken to receive responses to our due diligence and other enquires.
+The length of the assessment process will be commensurate with the time taken to receive responses to our due diligence checks and other enquires.